Germany, France say Turkey's 'provocation' warrants EU response | DW | 15.10.2020

 Read more: Turkey's maritime claims in the Mediterranean Sea raise thorny legal questions

-After the October 2 summit, the EU said it would review the possibility of sanctions on Turkey at another summit in December, whether this timeline has been sped up remains to be seen.
+After the October 2 talks, the EU said it would review the possibility of sanctions on Turkey at another summit in December, whether this timeline has been sped up remains to be seen.

 On Wednesday, Turkish President Recep Tayyip Erdogan accused Greece and Cyprus of failing to fulfill "promises'' made during negotiations within the EU.